franck-benault/creditCardFraudDetection/README.md

 ## Data source

-Even fraud detection in credit card transactions has a lot of publication.
+Even fraud detection in credit card transactions has a lot of publications.
 Data example are very rare.
-A first source data is the example in Kaggle [PR3] but it is not very satisfying.
+A first source data is the example in Kaggle [PR3].
+Even it is very often used for publication.
+It is not very satisfying.

+A second solution is to simulate data set using for example the Python library imbalanced learn [PL2].
+The need od example data for fraud detection is described in the site [PR2].
+This site explained how to create a data set simulating credit card transaction with some fraudulent transactions.

 ## Fraud rate
 Fraud rate